Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Experiments

 \subsubsection{Results}

-Given a dataset $\hat{X}$ and samples of the cheap signal $Z$, we use our method as well as the baselines to score each labeler.
-We use the AUC score to measure the ability of each discussed metric to distinguish the simulated cheaters from the original human labelers.
+Given a dataset $D$ and samples of the cheap signal $Z$, we use our method as well as the baselines to score each agent.
+We use the AUC score to measure the ability of each discussed metric to distinguish the simulated low-effort agents from the original human agents.
+In particular, let $I^{+}$ be the set of human agents and $I^{-}$ be the set of simulated low-effort agents.
+We compute the AUC score for each method as follows:

-\Cref{fig:auc_pref} presents a comparison of different measures while varying the fraction of LLM cheaters in the crowds.
+\Cref{fig:auc_pref} presents a comparison of different methods.
 For each value of $\alpha_{llm}$ ranging from $0$ to $0.2$, we randomly sample $\alpha_r$ and $\alpha_b$ uniformly from $[0,0.2]$ and report the average and error bars over $50$ such trials.
-Our result suggests that classic methods, such as the EM algorithm and the CA mechanism, perform well when the number of LLM cheaters is low.
-However, their AUCs degrade significantly as the fraction of LLM cheaters increases.
-On the other hand, the performance of $\text{OA}_{Z}$, which scores agents based on the similarity between their reports and $Z$, tends to have large variance and performs poorly when there are few LLM cheaters.
+Our result suggests that classic methods, such as the EM algorithm and the CA mechanism, perform well when the number of LLM-reliant agents is low.
+However, their AUCs degrade significantly as the fraction of LLM-reliant agents increases.
+On the other hand, the performance of $\text{OA}_{Z}$, which scores agents based on the similarity between their reports and $Z$, tends to have large variance and performs poorly when there are few LLM-reliant agents.
 In contrast, our proposed conditioned CA mechanism has the most robust performance for the mixed crowds and has the lowest variance.

-\Cref{tab:detect_gpt4} summarizes the results from \Cref{fig:auc_pref}, reporting the average AUC score and the bottom 10\% quantile for each method on each dataset w.r.t.~the randomness of cheater fractions.
-A high average AUC reflects strong overall performance across random cheater compositions, while a high 10\% quantile indicates robustness to the worst-case scenarios.
-The results support our earlier claim that our method consistently demonstrates the highest robustness across all tested settings.